-During fiscal 2015, there were six regular meetings, and four special meetings, of the Board.
+During fiscal 2016, there were six regular meetings, and one special meeting, of the Board.
 Each incumbent director attended at least 75% of the total number of meetings of the Board and each of the Board Committees on which he or she served.
-John Bilbrey, who resigned from the Board effective May 27, 2015, and Bill Stevens, who retired from the Board effective March 25, 2015, each attended at least 75% of the Board and Compensation Committee meetings prior to their respective departures from the Board.
-Mr. Conway and Ms. Montiel, who were elected to the Board effective May 27, 2015, and Mr. Kurzius, who was elected to the Board effective November 24, 2015, each attended at least 75% of the Board and Audit and Compensation Committee meetings, respectively, following their election to the Board.
+Mr. Rodkin, who was elected to the Board effective January 24, 2017, attended at least 75% of the Board and Nominating/Corporate Governance Committee meetings following his election to the Board.